Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-3.md

 ## 18-011 Adding Mapper class and port definitions to Order Application Service
 After creating DTO classes, create a mapper package to hold the data mapper class.
+**We use data mappers to convert the DTOs to domain objects and vice versa.** We use data mappers in the application services.

 OrderDataMapper is marked with spring's `Component` annotation, so that it will be a spring component meaning we can inject and use it from the service classes.